lonnieezell/Bonfire/bonfire/docs/installer_lib.md

 The version of the currently-running PHP parser/extension.
 Set to the result of `phpversion()` by the `php_acceptable()` method.

-### $mysql_client_version *Deprecated*

-The version of the MySQL client.
-This property does not appear to be in use and has been deprecated in Bonfire 0.7.2.

-### $mysql_server_version *Deprecated*

-The version of the MySQL server.
-This property does not appear to be in use and has been deprecated in Bonfire 0.7.2.

 ## Methods

 ### php_acceptable($version)